Germanet-sfs/germanetTutorials/README.md

-# GermaNet API Tutorials
+# GermaNet Tutorials

-This repository contains two tutorials that show how to use the java- / python API for GermaNet
+This repository contains two tutorials that show how to use the Java-- and the Python API for GermaNet.
+[GermaNet](https://uni-tuebingen.de/de/142806) is a lexical semantic network that partitions the lexical space in a set of concepts that are interlinked with semantic relations.

-## Java API

-You can find the tutorial in javaAPI directory.
-If you open it directly you can only see the code and the output in readonly mode, but you cannot run the code interactively.
-To do so you have to install jupyter and the ijava kernel.
+The tutorial for the Java API is located in the [javaAPI](https://github.com/Germanet-sfs/germanetTutorials/tree/master/javaAPI) directory.
+The Java API is located [here](https://github.com/Germanet-sfs/GermaNetApi)

+The tutorial for the Python API is located in the [pythonAPI](https://github.com/Germanet-sfs/germanetTutorials/tree/master/pythonAPI) directory.
+The Python API can be found [here](https://github.com/Germanet-sfs/germanetpy).

-### Install jupyter
+## Install jupyter

-You can install jupyter with pip:
+The tutorials are provided as interactive jupyter notebooks.
+That means that you can read the tutorial and run the code snippets in your browser or programming enviroment.
+You can also change parts of the code and adapt it to your fulfill your purposes.
+Alternatively you can just read the tutorial online without being able to run the code interactively.

+To be able to run the tutorial as a jupyter notebook you have to install jupyter, which can be done with pip:
 ```
 pip install jupyterlab
 ```